marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

 ## 1. Creating a Function App

-In this exercise, you'll be creating a Function App with the default HTTPTrigger and review the generated code.
+In this exercise, you'll be creating a Function App with the default HTTPTrigger and review the generated files & code.

 ### Steps